by Bruce Dunlavy

 It seems bizarre to be thinking of the time when Weekly World News had cover stories such as “I Was Bigfoot’s Love Slave” to be the Good Old Days.
 Yet that is the case now.
 This year’s presidential election showed that, as songwriter Ian Tyson noted decades ago in “House of Cards,” truth is where you find it.

 It has gone beyond twisting the truth, massaging statistics, or misusing quotations.
 Now much of what passes for news is simply invented out of whole cloth.
 The pope endorsed Donald Trump for president.
 Hillary Clinton used a body double throughout her campaign.
-Persistent claims that the Sandy Hook school shooting was a hoax caused a Florida woman to issue death threats to the parents of murdered children for their perceived participation in the perceived hoax.
+Persistent claims (notably from Alex Jones of Infowars) that the Sandy Hook school shooting was a hoax caused a Florida woman to issue death threats to the parents of murdered children for their perceived participation in the perceived hoax.
 There is no story too far-fetched to be considered unrepeatable or, indeed, unbelievable by a significant segment of the population.

 Anything can be news, and everyone, including candidates for the highest elective offices, can spread lies and not be called out for it.
 During the presidential campaign, candidate Donald Trump often repeated made-up stories, statistics, or historical claims.
 His frequent fallback was to say, “It’s what I’ve heard,” or “It’s what they’re telling me,” or “A lot of people are saying that,” which gave him a little of what Al Gore called “plausible deniability.”